 Teach and Learn in Korea (TaLK) invites you on a Korean Government scholarship to teach English at a public elementary school in a rural area of South Korea.

 TaLK scholarship terms begin in August and February.
-Apply online for the 2013 semester programs!
+Apply online for the 2016 Fall semester program!

 Top 5 Reasons to Intern With Us

 UNDERGRADUATES and graduates of accredited universities/colleges are eligible to apply **given they are a citizen from the U.S., U.K., Canada, Australia, New Zealand, Ireland or South Africa.

 A 6-MONTH CONTRACT is available for those who want a "taste" of volunteer- and work-abroad experience in Korea.